kyzylmonteiro/Mitnick/README.md

 ## Our Approach
 To do his job Mitnick employs the following techniques:
-- image steganography
+- image steganography - LSB
-- integrity check using sha256
+- integrity check using hashing - SHA256
-- encryption
+- Cryptosystem - RSA

 ### Mitnick's Approach
 Every time an image is sent: